 There have been countless strange incidents in my life.
 One of them happened in December 2010.
 My wife Ingrid and I were sitting at the kitchen table.
 She was talking about her late mother and father.
-Her mother outlived her father for more than three decades.
-Ingrid recalled that her mother once asked her father to make himself noticed as a spirit if he was to die first.
-She then remembered that her mother later said that he had never made himself noticed, not even by stopping a clock.
+Her mother had outlived her father for more than three decades.
+Ingrid recalled that her mother had asked her father to make himself noticed as a spirit if he was to die first.
+She then remembered that her mother later said he had never made himself noticed, not even by stopping a clock.

-Just after she finished speaking, a gust of wind blew a flower-pot from one side of the balcony to the other side.
+Just after Ingrid finished speaking, a gust of wind blew a flower-pot from one side of the balcony to the other side.
 This produced a loud noise.
 Even though it was windy, the gust seemed to come out of nowhere.
 This was a bit eerie.
 The next day Ingrid found out that a clock and an alarm clock were both back one hour.
 One of them was connected to the power grid while the other ran on a battery.

 Perhaps you too have experienced something you can’t explain, an incredible coincidence or something else, for instance a near death experience.
 Or maybe you know someone who did.
 You can’t reason it away so you believe that there must be something more.
 And some people really find it comforting that there is something more.

 Oh ginger Rogers, Fred Astaire

 Won’t you dance for me cos I just don’t care